 Connecting the World

 The United Arab Emirates and the United States share a vibrant bilateral commercial aviation relationship.
-Aircraft sales have helped solidify the UAE’s standing as the US’ largest export market in the Middle East and North Africa region for eight consecutive years.
+Aircraft sales have helped solidify the UAE’s standing as the US’ largest export market in the Middle East and North Africa region for twelve consecutive years.
 Exports from the US aviation sector to the UAE help support hundreds of thousands of jobs and have billions of dollars in annual economic impact in the US.
-For example, UAE’s Etihad Airways and Emirates Airline have a combined total of 70 787-10 aircraft on order.
-The 787-10 aircraft will be assembled at Boeing's Charleston facility, supporting 7,000 Boeing jobs in South Carolina.

-UAE airlines now connect 12 US airports to Dubai and Abu Dhabi and beyond with more than 250 weekly flights.
+When operating at pre-pandemic volumes, UAE airlines connected 12 US airports to Dubai and Abu Dhabi and beyond with more than 250 weekly flights.
 These flights facilitate inbound Foreign Direct Investment in the US, encourage US tourism, and open new markets to American businesses.
 And as UAE airlines increase their flights to the US, they are hiring more US-based employees.
 In 2014, US Customs and Border Protection opened its first preclearance facility in the Middle East region at Abu Dhabi International Airport.
 This facility helps enhance US security and facilitates more efficient travel to the US from the UAE and other countries.